abrownstein2022/ch13-orm-ecommerce-backend/README.md

 1. all ones - auttomatic numbering
 Feattures for *future* development
  -->
-**The main features in this project are:**<br>
+**The main features found in this project are:**<br>
-1. Uses Express.js and uuid
-1. Deployed on Heroku
+1. Node.js and Express.js to create a RESTful API
+1. Handlebars.js as the template engine
+1. MySQL and the Sequelize ORM for the database
-1. GET, POST and DELETE routes for retrieving, adding and deleteing note data
+1. Both GET and POST routes for retrieving and adding new data (create customer registration and order data in database, view order data)
 1. Dates-fns to format the order date in vieworder.handlebars (https://date-fns.org/)
+1. Nodemon for testing to automatically restart the local server when it detects changes made to files
-1. Necessary folder structure
+1. Folder structure that meets the MVC paradigm
+1. Authentication (express-session and cookies in login and registration pages)
+1. Protect API keys and sensitive information with environment variables
+1. Deployed using Heroku (with data)
+1. Polished UI
+1. Interactive and responsive design
+1. Meets good-quality coding standards
 1. Professional README

 ## How-to-Contribute